snaplet/publish-postgres-with-data-docker-action/README.md

 ## Example usage

+Apart from inputs this action expects standard Snaplet environment variables to authenticate the CLI.
 See example workflow in `.github/workflows/snaplet-restore.yml`.